If I have a concern about my child, whom do I contact first?

 ERB test dates are January 30 and 31, 2014.

 There are occasions when students want to bring visitors to Catlin Gabel for the day, but it can be difficult.
 Visitors present issues that we hope you will speak with your children about.

-That said, we have a visitor request form available in the office and online.
+That said, we have a visitor request form available in the office and on the document and forms page of the middle school web page.
 Here are the guidelines for the form:

 We love to have visitors, and we appreciate the pride students take in the Middle School.
 At the same time, it is important that teaching and learning continue and that guests are safe.

 - Visitors can be distracting to other students and their hosts.
 At the same time, class continues and students must meet standards of behavior and academic obligations.
 Hosts must always stay with their guests, include their guests, and introduce their guests to teachers and classmates.

 - Guests are expected to participate during the school day in an appropriate manner.

 - There are occasions when the class schedule is not conducive to having visitors.
 For example, there may be a test, dramatic presentation, or lab.
 Teachers can always say no to visitors as they deem appropriate.
 In addition, guests are not encouraged if the sole reason for being in the MS is a social one.

 - During the admissions season, guests are more problematic.
 Students interested in applying to Catlin Gabel should arrange a visit through the admissions office.